WerewolvesRevamped/Werewolves-Roles/Formalization Guide.md

 - Location: Either a channel (`#channelName`) or a target type, specifying to which player or channel to whisper
 - Disguise: A role, or if none, remove `as <Disguise>`
-- Duration: A duration type, specifying for how long the whispers lasts
+- Duration: A duration type, specifying for how long the whispers lasts.
+Defaults to `~Permanent`, leave out if unnecessary.

 As a result of a Whispering, a whispering connection is opened.